-A registered agent (also known as a resident agent or statutory agent) is a professional service, yourself or a colleague that accepts tax and legal documents on behalf of your business.
+A registered agent (also known as a resident agent or statutory agent) is a professional service, yourself, or a colleague that accepts tax and legal documents on behalf of your business.

 Our Featured Registered Agent LLC Services

-If you are a small business owner and planning to be a legal entity such as a limited liability company (LLC) or a corporation, then you must have started preparing Articles of Organization/incorporation, Operating Agreement etc. However, do you know that you will also be needing a registered agent while legitimizing your business?
+If you are a small business owner and planning to be a legal entity such as a limited liability company (LLC) or a corporation, then you must have started preparing Articles of Organization/incorporation, Operating agreements, etc. However, do you know that you will also be needing a registered agent while legitimizing your business?

 Yes, most states require you to nominate a registered agent for the state correspondence on your business’s behalf.
 But what is a registered agent, and whom to appoint?
 This article will help you decide the most appropriate registered agent for your business.